 Bob: Why did the Jews save a guy who hated them that much?

 Uzza: The hate would come later.
-When Muhammad sought refuge in the oasis city, he was welcomed by the Jews, in part, because he preached that the god of the Old Testament was the one and only god.
-They even entered into a covenant with him to come to his aid if the Muslim were attacked.
+When Muhammad sought refuge in the oasis city, he was welcomed by the Jews, in part, because he preached that the god of the Old Testament was the one and only God.
+They even entered into a covenant with him to come to his aid if the Muslims were attacked.
 In return, he signed a promise of non-aggression.

-Bob: So, what happened to make them hate each other?
+Bob: What happened to make them hate each other?

 Uzza: The three Jewish tribes of Medina did not see the rise of Islam as a threat to them until Muhammad and his followers developed an appetite for booty and started raiding the caravans that passed by the city on their way to and from Mecca.